My Life In Traffic Camera Photos

 Fermented Food: Benefits of Lactic Acid Fermentation (emphasis mine)

-Getting Started: Some of my fave recipes are carrot dilly sticks from Cara at Health Home & Happiness, my cultured salsa, but really you can ferment anything!
-Just ask Jenny at Nourished Kitchen . . . she has a whole class on it!
+Getting Started: Some of my fave recipes are carrot dilly sticks from Cara at Health Home & Happiness and fizzy water kefir, but really you can ferment anything!
+Here are some more recipes to get you started.

 Although not a supplement, I want to talk about bone broths for a sec.
 They are a fabulous source of highly absorbable minerals AND as a bonus they help reduce wrinkles and cellulite!
 The Weston A. Price foundation has fabulous instructions for creating delicious broths here.

 - Sometimes high-quality multi-vitamins ARE the best approach.
 This is especially true in the case of severe foods allergies when a lot of foods are off limits.
 Everyone is different, so do what works for you and your family.
 When needed I supplement my family with high-quality, non-synthetic multis that contain a balanced range of nutrients/micronutrients (You can buy quality multi-vitamins here)

 - According to Dr. Campbell-McBride, supplements in liquid form are better than powders, capsules or tablets.
 Especially those that can be absorbed through the skin.